Chrissy Metz Talks ‘This Is Us’ Weight Loss And How Toby’s Crisis Could Affect It

 Chrissy Metz compared Kate and her boyfriend Toby to the characters on Mike and Molly, a show she now reveals she auditioned for back in the day.

-“People are like, ‘Oh my gosh you and Toby are like Mike and Molly.”
-Metz said.
+“People are like, ‘Oh my gosh you and Toby are like Mike and Molly,'” Metz said.
 “And I agree with that in some regards, but also it’s so very different in that this isn’t glossy.
 We definitely deal with things in a comedic fashion but we get to the core of what’s going on.”

 Chrissy Metz says she had instant chemistry with Sullivan, something fans of the show have noted, and that their off-camera relationship is also very close.